WGST Courses for Spring 2026

 Description: |

 This course will serve as an introduction to representations of Asian/American women in film beginning with silent classics and ending with contemporary social media.
-In the first half of the course, we examine the legacy of Orientalism, the politics of interracial romance, the phenomenon of "yellow face", and the different constructions of Asian American femininity, masculinity, and sexuality.
+In the first half of the course, we examine the legacy of Orientalism, the politics of interracial romance, the phenomenon of "yellow face," and the different constructions of Asian American femininity, masculinity, and sexuality.
 In the second half of the course, we look at "Asian American cinema" where our focus will be on contemporary works, drawing upon critical materials from film theory, feminist studies, Asian American studies, history, and cultural studies. |

 Prerequisite(s): |